Frequently Asked Questions

-Tell your dentist know if you’ve had any surgery or illness since your last appointment.
+Let your dentist know if you’ve had any surgery or illness since your last appointment.
 Brush twice a day to remove food debris and plaque.
 Brush your tongue too, especially the very back part toward your throat.
 Once or twice a day use floss or an inter-dental cleaner to clean between teeth.

 Mouthwashes are generally cosmetic and do not have a long-lasting effect on bad breath.
 We may recommend using a special antimicrobial mouth rinse.
-A fluoride mouth rinse, used along with brushing and flossing, can help prevent tooth decay
+A fluoride mouth rinse, used along with brushing and flossing, can help prevent tooth decay.

 Flossing is important.
 According to studies, it has been stated that it could possibly add up to 2 years to a life.
-Often times when people floss, they may not be getting the full benefit because of dental technique.
+Oftentimes when people floss, they may not be getting the full benefit because of dental technique.

 In life, we are exposed to radiation from various sources, such as airplane travel, minerals in the soil, and appliances in our homes (microwaves and television screens).